-C. Vice President
+B. Class Vice President

-- 1. Shall be a member of the Executive Committee. - Shall assume responsibility of the office of President in the event of the vacancy occurring in the office until the next regular election. - 3.
-Shall preside at meeting in the absence of the President. - 4.
-Shall serve as chairperson of the nominating committee, if committee is warranted. - 5.
-Shall manage publicity for all SNA activities. - 6.
-Shall mentor the Vice President-elect. - 7.
+- 1. Shall assume responsibility of the office of President in the event of the vacancy occurring in the office until the next regular election. - 2.
+Shall preside at meeting in the absence of the President. - 3.
+Shall serve as chairperson of the nominating committee, if committee is warranted. - 4.
+Shall manage publicity for all SNA activities. - 5.
 Shall assist the President as delegated and act as an advisor to the President.